Yvette Sparks will be entering her third season as the head coach at St. Andrews after being hired in the summer of 2015.

 A graduate of Clearwater Christian College in 1994, Sparks holds a B.S. in Physical Education.
 She was also a four-year letter winner in both basketball and volleyball.
 She then earned a Master's Degree in Sports Science from Valdosta State in 1998.

 She is married to Jeff Sparks.
-The couple has one daughter, Kara.
+The couple has one daughter, Kara and reside in Pinebluff, NC.

 Kelsey Long is entering her first season as the assistant women's basketball coach at St. Andrews.